prgr4m/patron/readme.md

 This cli generator is solely focused on flask and does not include anything in regards to front-end development.
-I use pyjade for templates since I use jade for templating with gulp and use a conversion script between the two (not included).
+I use pyjade for templates since I use jade for templating with gulp and use a conversion script between the two.
 So what's so great about this then?
-Similar to padrino's generators, stencil code is generated and injected for you with functionality pieced together using only what you need.
-Have a project but don't need an admin?
+Similar to padrino's generators, stencil code is generated and injected for you with functionality pieced together using only what you need incrementally.
-Tired of handwriting your models completely from scratch?

 ## Requirements
 bower needs to be installed globally on your system.
 This is for ckeditor to be